 - Pocket Protector: Boone's saved by the metal case holding autographed trading cards.

-- Seasonal Rot: Implied to be why Boone's show is being cancelled.
+- Seasonal Rot: Implied In-Universe to be why Boone's show is being cancelled.
 They went from targeting actual criminals to instead chasing down celebrities for minor violations, with viewers becoming increasingly convinced the fights are staged.

 - Walking Shirtless Scene: Boone spends a fair amount of the film without his shirt.

 - Wrestler in All of Us: It's probably inevitable that Boone uses several moves from Morrison's top-rope acrobatics to take down his targets.
 Most of it is him mugging for the camera against a largely defeated opponent, but it's occasionally thrown in as a power move all its own in the middle of the fight.